 Julie and the Phantoms

-Julie and the Phantoms is an extraordinary little gem, and the events of “Stand Tall” made for a perfect finale.
+Julie and the Phantoms is an extraordinary little gem, and the events of “Stand Tall” made for a perfect finale, along with a great addition in our Best of 2020 TV Episodes list.
 Madison Reyes is one of our favorite performers of the year, and the work she did in “Stand Tall” was nothing short of sensational.
 Between the excitement and crippling sadness before she got on stage, Reyes layered Julie with a full range of emotions that resorted us into a blubbering mess.
 At its core Julie and the Phantoms is a series about friendship.
 It’s a series about helping the people we love achieve the things they want because no one accomplishes anything alone.
 It’s teamwork.
 And this series exemplifies what teamwork can mean at such a prime age.

 6. “Episode 12”